AugustinLopez/Fancy_Ft_Malloc/README.md

 I wanted my model to handle allocation size between 1 and 2048 bytes with as little metadata as possible, using hypothesis that are largely shared among computer (but not portable according to the C Standard).

 To do so, my model will allocate a zone of memory for every power of 2 between 16 and 2048*, which guarantee that at least 50% of a given memory block is actually used.
 My zone's metadata fit in 256 bytes, and I can fit 15 of them in a single page (the 256 bytes left are the metadata's ... metadata).
 I don't have alignment problem, and since my metadata is isolated from the memory allocation, I can protect it against accidental overwrite.
-I use between 1.025 and 2.025 bytes of metadata by address, largely because I need to keep track of the size of the allocation.
+I use between 1.025 and 2.025 bytes of metadata by address, largely because I need to keep track of the size of the allocation for `show_alloc_mem`.

 This model is far from perfect (especially with large allocation), but I am content with what I could achieve in a 2 weeks time window.
 Check the image for the general idea.